trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 ### Capturing Exceptions

-Since we store the last thrown exception into the *$ex* register, can be examined to determine which exception was caught.
+Since we store the last thrown exception into the *$ex* register, it can be examined to determine which exception was caught.
 We then use this to go to the label that handles this execution branch.